emmanuel-londono/Z-Prefix-App/README.md

 ## Usage

 There is an admin profile built into the mocked back-end data.
 To log in as an inventory manager, use the following credentials in the login screen:
-<sub>It is also possible to sign-up for new login credentials. </sub>

       USERNAME: